phd-work-22/Sentiment-Analysis-P3/README.md

 2. Preprocessing the data

 2.1 Normalisation of mailing list data
 In this phase, we cleaned up the content of the message body.
-We removed lines prefixed by the character ‘\textgreater’, URLs, name(s) or signatures, greetings (i.e. "Kind Regards", and "Best Regards").
+We removed lines prefixed by the character '\textgreater’, URLs, name(s) or signatures, greetings (i.e. "Kind Regards", and "Best Regards").
 In addition, we removed lines containing code syntax and/or HTML/XML tags.

 2.2 Preprocessing component filepath
 In this phase, we shortened the name of the component file path for each commit to extract 'head path' and 'path grain'